Jorah Mormont: Season 4

-Following Daenerys' capture of Meereen, Jorah joins her council and aids her in ruling the city and its nearby territories.
-However, another member of Daenerys' advisory council, Ser Barristan, uncovers the truth about Jorah's original mission in Essos, and presents the information to Daenerys.
+Following Daenerys's capture of Meereen, Jorah joins her council and aids her in ruling the city and its nearby territories.
+However, another member of Daenerys's advisory council, Ser Selmy Barristan, uncovers the truth about Jorah's original mission in Essos, and presents the information to Daenerys.
 When it is revealed to her that Jorah spied on her for the "usurper" Robert Baratheon, which almost led to her poisoning by the wine merchant in Vaes Dothrak, she exiles Jorah from Meereen on the threat of death.
 Jorah subsequently departs alone, with his destination unclear.

 Season 5

 Jorah encounters Tyrion Lannister in Volantis and kidnaps him with the intention of delivering him to Daenerys.
-Sailing through the ruins of Valyria, the duo is assaulted by "stone men" – humans turned insane by the disease greyscale – and Jorah is infected in the struggle.
+Sailing through the ruins of Valyria, the duo is assaulted by "stone men"—humans turned insane by the disease "greyscale"—and Jorah is infected in the struggle.
 He decides to hide this information from Tyrion.
-Jorah then learns from Tyrion that his father Jeor was killed in a Night's Watch mutiny beyond the Wall.
-The pair are captured by slavers and sold into the fighting pits in Meereen.
+Jorah then learns from Tyrion that his father, Jeor, was killed in a Night's Watch mutiny beyond the Wall.
+The pair is captured by slavers and sold into the fighting pits in Meereen.
 At a demonstration of pit fighters, Jorah encounters Daenerys, who orders him freed but refuses to let him return to her service.
 With nowhere else left to go, Jorah returns to the fighting pits.
 At the reopening of the fighting pits, Jorah foils an assassination attempt on Daenerys and protects her from the insurgent Sons of the Harpy in the resulting confrontation.
 After Daenerys flies away on Drogon, Jorah and Daario Naharis leave Meereen to look for her.

 Season 6

-Jorah and Daario discover Daenerys' intentionally discarded ring in a grass plain, and Jorah deduces that she has been captured by a Dothraki horde and taken to Vaes Dothrak.
+Jorah and Daario discover Daenerys's intentionally discarded ring in a grass plain, and Jorah deduces that she has been captured by a Dothraki horde and taken to Vaes Dothrak.
 Upon arriving there, they are reunited with Daenerys, who rejects their offer to flee the city and instead asks them to help her with her own plan, to which they reluctantly agree.
-The next evening, Jorah and Daario watch as Daenerys, after trapping and burning all the Khals alive in the temple building, emerges from it completely unharmed, and they join the rest of the Dothraki in kneeling before her in awe.
+The next evening, Jorah and Daario watch as Daenerys, after trapping and burning all the khals alive in the temple, emerges from it completely unharmed, and they join the rest of the Dothraki in kneeling before her in awe.
 As Daenerys and her entourage prepare to leave Vaes Dothrak, Jorah reveals his greyscale to Daenerys and his intention to end his life before his illness overtakes him.
 Daenerys instead orders him to find a cure for his condition and return to her, declaring that she will need his counsel after conquering Westeros.
 Jorah then departs alone.